Thomas Chatterton Manuscript Project

 Project Update

-I work on the many different aspects of the Project daily; currently I am working on the following:
+I work on many different aspects of the Project daily; currently I am working on the following:

 -